Your Guide to study Medicine in Italy

 Other scholarships

 One test.
 One hundred minutes.
-That’s the whole selection.
+That’s the way in.

-The IMAT — International Medical Admissions Test — is the single entrance exam for all English-taught medical programs at Italian public universities.
-No interview, no portfolio, no grade-point assessment.
-Your score decides everything.
+The IMAT, International Medical Admissions Test, is the single entrance exam for all English-taught medical programs at Italian public universities.
+Italian public universities don't conduct interviews, no additional assessment.
+As long as you meet the eligibility criteria, your score decides everything.

-The IMAT is sat once a year, in September, at test centres worldwide — including in India (typically Delhi and Mumbai).
+The IMAT is sat once a year, in September, at test centres worldwide, including in India (typically Delhi and Chennai), the UAE (Dubai), and China (Beijing), among others.
 In 2025, 13,495 candidates sat the exam competing for approximately 1,750 seats.
 That’s a 13% admission rate.

 The exam is designed by MUR (the Italian Ministry of University and Research).
-It tests scientific knowledge, logical reasoning, and reading comprehension — all in English.
-If you’ve studied the NEET syllabus, you already know most of the science.
-The difference is how it’s tested: the IMAT rewards understanding and application, not memorisation and recall.
+It tests scientific knowledge, logical reasoning, and reading comprehension, all in English.
+Though it follows a similar syllabus to other medical entrance tests, the difference is in how it's tested: the IMAT rewards understanding and application, not memorisation and recall.

 IMAT at a Glance